 The admission of pupils with a statement of Special Educational Needs/Education Health Care Plan (EHCP) are dealt with by a separate procedure.
 These children will be admitted to the Academy if our school is named on the statement/EHCP.
 This is a statutory entitlement under S.324 of the Education Act 1996.

-After which places are allocated up to the Published Admission Number of 90 according to an agreed set of criteria in strict order of priority as shown below.
+After which places are allocated according to an agreed set of criteria in strict order of priority as shown below.

 Looked After Children